nathancarter/group-explorer/help-src/rf-um-subsetlistbox.md

 ### Compute &gt; a union &gt; subsubmenu

-This submenu appears when you right-click no the subset \(X\), and it contains items allowing you to perform a union of \(X\) with any other subset listed in the whole pane, provided that you have not already requested such a computation.
+This submenu appears when you select the subset \(X\), and it contains items allowing you to perform a union of \(X\) with any other subset listed in the whole pane.
 Choosing one of the items on this submenu computes the union described in that item, e.g. "the union of \(H_2\) with
 \(S_5\)."
 Union here means simply what it does in set theory--the combined elements from the two sets.